Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Introduction

 Quantifiers reflect fundamental aspects of human cognition, including how abstract relationships of quantity and proportion are represented and processed.
 These concepts are critical for reasoning and natural language understanding, linking linguistic meaning with numerical cognition and symbolic thought \citep{chierchia2000,odic2015}.
 As such, the study of quantification and object perception can serve as a stringent testbed for assessing the true depth of language understanding in (Multimodal) Large Language Models (M)LLMs, and whether or not they can model the complexity that humans effortlessly manage \citep{szymanik2016}.
-While evidence has pointed out some problems in quantification in several of these models, both in visual and text-based tasks \citep{qiu2023,enyan2024,testoni2024}, given the intricate system underlying human quantification, determining the exact reasons for the poor performance remains challenging.
+While evidence has pointed out some problems in quantification in several of these models, both in visual and text-based tasks \citep{qiu2023,enyan2024,testoni2024}, other work has shown substantial similarities in quantifier usage between humans and (M)LLMs \citep{wong2025, kryvosheieva2025}.
+Given the intricate system underlying human quantification as well as the variety of tasks deployed in previous work, determining the exact features that are accurately represented in the models' internal architecture and those that are not remains challenging.

 One of the most influential linguistic theories to formalize the complexity present in natural language quantifiers is the \textit{Generalized Quantifier Theory} (GQT), which postulates that quantifiers denote relations between sets \citep{barwise1981generalized}.\footnote{ Another competing account is the parameterized determiner approach \citep{romero2015conservativity} which analyzes quantifiers as gradable adjectives, that is, as relations between degrees and individuals.
-For the purposes of this paper, the GQT will be followed, as is usually considered the standard analysis, but nothing essential in our claims hinges on this decision.} According to GQT, quantifiers are analyzed as two-place predicates taking two sets as arguments and returning a truth value \citep{partee2012mathematical}.
+Truth-conditional approaches like GQT and the parametrized determiner approach have been criticized in the literature for not capturing the presence of prototypes and the gradient usage of quantifiers around those prototypes, but recent work by \citet{van2021} shows that truth-conditional approaches combined with a probabilistic pragmatic model can capture these properties as well as Prototype Theory.
+For the purposes of this paper, GQT will be followed, as is usually considered the standard analysis, but nothing essential in our claims hinges on this decision.} According to GQT, quantifiers are analyzed as two-place predicates taking two sets as arguments and returning a truth value \citep{partee2012mathematical}.
 For example, the expression ``All Ps are Q'' would be true if and only if the set of Ps is a subset of the set of Qs \eqref{ex-all-set-theory}.

 \begin{enumerate} \item $\llbracket$All Ps are Q$\rrbracket$ = 1 iff $P\subseteq Q$ \end{enumerate}